CO7002 - Procurement and Contract Practice (2025/26)

 Module summary

-The module aims to provide the student with a critical awareness of the processes behind successful procurement and contract management of a construction project.
-It aims to develop their knowledge and understanding of the legal and contractual context within which construction projects operate and the project context’s which influence the procurement strategy.
+The module aims to provide students with a critical awareness of the processes behind successful procurement and contract management of a construction project.
+It aims to develop their knowledge and understanding of the legal and contractual context within which construction projects operate and the project contexts that influence the procurement strategy.
 The module will explain the fundamental concepts of procurement and contracting as well as examining the project procurement management knowledge area processes: plan procurements, conduct procurements, administer procurements, and close procurements.
 It also covers project outsourcing techniques and tools including soliciting, selecting, and managing subcontractors.
-It will examine the construction project procurement cycle and the statutory and legal frameworks which need to be accounted for.
-Particular attention will be given towards sustainable procurement and the influence of an organisation’s Environment, Social and Governance (ESG) Strategy on project finance and procurement.
+It will examine the construction project procurement cycle and the statutory and legal frameworks that need to be accounted for.
+Particular attention will be given towards sustainable procurement and the influence of an organisation’s Environment, Social, and Governance (ESG) Strategy on project finance and procurement.

 Prior learning requirements